tvanboxtel/multiplayer-game/README.md

 ## [Check out the deployed version here!](https://shrekball.netlify.com)
 ## What this project is about

 This is a multiplayer game I made in a partner project during my 8th week of learning.
+The project was a collaboration with **[Charles Callaghan](https://github.com/charlescallaghan/)**, and we did a lot of pair programming together.

 ## Table of contents: